pretix/pretix-docs/docs/topics/payment/index.md

 For example, the settings page for bank transfer requires you to enter your bank details and to check a box confirming that you have understood the specific conditions that apply to this payment method.

 You can also apply a wide range of optional settings to each payment provider.
-For example, you can restrict availability of the payment method by date, country and sales channel.
+You can restrict availability of the payment method by date ("Available from" and "Available until"), country ("Restrict to countries") and sales channel ("Restrict to specific sales channels").

 ![Settings page for stripe, showing a large purple button labeled 'Connect with Stripe'](../../assets/screens/payment-providers/payment-external.png "Stripe settings")